hemadhanani/hemadhanani/Hema.md

-[Migrations and especially a change of the core banking solution are amongst the most complex IT procedures] [1]
+[^1]: Migrations and especially a change of the core banking solution are amongst the most complex IT procedures [1]

 [markdownguide](https://www.markdownguide.org/basic-syntax/#blockquotes-1)